 - Regularly check the coolant level.

-- Replace conventional coolants at every two years or 48000km, or extended life coolants at every five years or 240,000km.
+- Replace conventional coolants every two years or 48,000 km, or extended life coolants at every five years or 240,000 km.

-- Regularly do a proper check on the belts and hoses, to know whether they are worn-out and need replacement.
+- Regularly check belts and hoses to see whether they are worn-out and need replacement.

 - Inspect the concentration and condition of the coolant.

-There are some tests that should be conducted on a regular bases to ensure proper working of the cooling system, some of them are:
+There are some tests that should be conducted regularly to ensure that the cooling system works properly.
+Some of them are: